Smthbig/StrExt/README.md

 # StrExt
-A bash structure extractor or genrator to give file directory
+A bash structure extractor or genrator of given file directory